 Leave bean plant roots in the soil – they add nitrogen and can be dug in later.

-Once all the fruit has been picked, let the birds into your fruit cage to pick off any pests.
+Once all the fruit has been picked, let the birds into fruit cages to pick off any pests.

 Plant daffodil and crocus bulbs.
 Tulips can wait until next month.